A conversation with Angels of Mercy star, producer, and co-writer, Owen Kent

 TheCIL: Can you share more about Angels of Mercy?

 Owen: The film is a home invasion thriller.
 I’m trying to do a new take on disability commentary, and it may be one some people disagree with.
 Still, I think it’s important to have a dialogue going and a critical conversation about representation in the media.
 The story follows Zack, a computer security professional, and it follows his story as a group of eugenicists try to break into his house and “cure” him of his disability.
 Still, their definition of cure is pretty sinister.

 It’s a horror movie, so there’s a bit of gore and all of that.
 But it’s fun.
 I like horror movies a lot because you’re able to address societal concerns in a way.
 When you live in fantasy and horror, especially, you can be critical of certain environments and societal norms.
 The bad guys’ modus operandi in the movie is to have their victims persuaded into suicide because they say that someone with a disability obviously has a reason to end their own life.
 And that’s something that’s definitely perpetuated in media, and we address it.

 TheCIL: There were about 30 people involved in creating Angels of Mercy, which is pretty big for an independent film.
 How did the team come together?

 Owen: The cool thing about making a film that involved disability is that it’s such a novel topic to Hollywood, so a lot of people were really interested in what we’re doing.
-If we were doing a more standard film it might be different.
+If we were doing a more standard film, it might be different.
 A lot of people were really excited to talk to us.
 I feel like the disability community has a really awesome sense of community.
-We kinda talked to one person who would introduce us to someone else and went from there.
+We kind of talked to one person who would introduce us to someone else and went from there.